I am often asked about how I teach so many children at once, and what curriculum I use.

-That being said, I will try and give those friends an answer who want to know about what curriculum I use or have used.
+That being said, I will try and give an answer whomever wants to know about what curriculum I use or have used.

 NOTE: Any materials, blogs, websites, etc. recommended in this blog are written by humans.
 Therefore, they are not perfect.
-The only completely true, book out there is the BIBLE.
+The only completely true, book out there is the Word of God, in it’s original form.
 The materials recommended throughout this post are well written by God fearing people doing the best they can to share God’s Truth.
 Please remember to weigh everything in scripture for yourself.

 I will be answering the following questions over the next several weeks:

 In this post I am going to discuss using the Bible as our core curriculm.

 Let’s start with BIBLE.
 We teach Bible in everything we do, sometimes using curriculum and materials.